 “Looking back on the highlights I would say that the body of work taught by Tom McCrory was one of the gifts.
 The level of expertise and depth of practice taught is simply world class.
-Alongside this and excellent vocal training I learnt to make theatre .
-I learnt to use language that is generous and specific (an ongoing lesson) and to build work around earnest questioning.
+Alongside this and excellent vocal training I learned to make theatre.
+I learned to use language that is generous and specific (an ongoing lesson) and to build work around earnest questioning.
 Though my training was bittersweet, Toi Whakaari provided the support to deepen my questioning and grow both as a person and an actor – to weather the storm.
-Most imporantly Toi gave me a whakapapa and it gave me invaluable colleagues.”
+Most importantly Toi gave me a whakapapa and it gave me invaluable colleagues.”

 Natalie Medlock graduated from the acting course in 2007.
-She is currently part of Silo Theatre’s Ensemble Project and will appear in both Life is a Dream (directed by Michael Hurst) and Back Story (directed by Oliver Driver).
-She will also appear shortly on our television screens as Grace in Diplomatic Immunity.
+She is currently part of Silo Theatre’s Ensemble Project and appeared in both Life is a Dream (directed by Michael Hurst) and Back Story (directed by Oliver Driver).
+She also appeared on our television screens as Grace in Diplomatic Immunity.

 “What I love most about this wicked world of theatre is the infinite creative possibility, the friendships formed, knowledge gained & shared, and how ruthlessly challenging it all can be – it’s really quite fabulous!”

 Emma graduated from Toi Whakaari in 2002.
 After working for a short time in NZ she moved to London, and in 2006 founded the UK’s first New Zealand theatre company, Shaky Isles Theatre.
 Based in London, the company is a platform for NZ playwrights and performers in the UK.
 Shaky Isles Theatre has successfully run dozens of monthly play-readings and two rehearsed play reading seasons.
 In 2007 the first productions were staged; Lorae Parry’s Eugenia and Kikia te Poa by Matthew Saville – which received 4 Stars in London’s Time Out Magazine.
 2008 saw the company’s first multi-arts festival Shaky Isles Festival of Aotearoa.
-The company is currently planning its festival for 2009, which will include work within several London venues.
 Emma is co-producer and performer with the company.